 - CAPC Museum of Contemporary Art – 1,300 works by 190 artists – that should keep you busy

 8. Feast on fine French food at Le Gabriel

-Bordeaux isn’t just known for it’s wine – its food is just as famous.
+Bordeaux isn’t just known for its wine – its food is just as famous.
 So, why not try a tasting menu at Le Gabriel, one of the best restaurants in Bordeaux where the food is a blend of tradition and innovation?
 Located on Place de la Bourse, the views over the river as darkness arrives is nothing sort of magical.
-Le Gabriel is ideal if you’re looking for romantic things to do in Bordeaux.
+Le Gabriel is ideal if you’re looking for a romantic dinner.

 You can find out more and book at Le Gabriel here.

 Tip: if Le Gabriel restaurant is outside your price range/comfort zone/available timeframe, try the more relaxed yet still beautiful Le Bistro Gourmand which is located on the ground floor of Le Gabriel (details on the Le Gabriel website, above).

 9. Sequester yourself in the sanctuary of Château La Chèze

 A short distance from the centre of Bordeaux lies Château La Chèze.
 A 19th-century castle tucked away amongst 2 hectares of private grounds, you can enjoy the city experience whilst having a sanctuary to retreat to at the end of the day.